GED In Washington

 Your Future

-Your GED certificate is your ticket to a great college education, so please contact one of the facilities listed above by phone or email and get enrolled in one of the current courses or use our free online innovative instruction in the form of video prep classes and numerous practice tests in order to get all set fast.
+Your GED certificate is your ticket to a great college education, so please get in touch with one of the facilities listed above by phone or email and get enrolled in one of the current courses or use our free online innovative instruction in the form of video prep classes and numerous practice tests in order to get all set fast.
 Online learning allows you to study at hours that suit you best and that fit your calendar.

-Workers that hold a secondary education degree (high school diploma or GED credential) can expect to earn at least $9.600 more on a yearly basis than workers that don’t hold a secondary degree.
-So you see, having your GED diploma really pays off, right?
+Workers who hold a secondary education degree (high school diploma or GED credential) can expect to earn at least $ 9,600 more on a yearly basis than workers who don’t hold a secondary degree.
+So, you see, having your GED diploma really pays off, right?

 For more information: